Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 • Checking load often to be sure the load remains intact and hasn’t been tampered with

-Job Demand For D.O.D.
-Drivers
+What Is the Job Demand For D.O.D.
+Drivers?

 How Much Do D.O.D.
 Drivers Earn?

-ATS is a trucking company that hires D.O.D. drivers.
+ATS, for example is a trucking company that hires D.O.D. drivers.

 They haul arms, ammo and explosives and take part in the Transportation Protective Services.